 We will use your information in order to manage subscriptions to ACCA's publications, including Accounting & Business, Accounting Link, Finance Matters, Student Accountant, and Teach Accounting magazines.
 Please contact ACCA if you wish to change the format in which you receive such publications, e.g. electronically or in hard copy (see How do I get a copy of my data or update my preferences? below).

 We may also use information, which you explicitly provide to us when participating in ACCA campaign programmes, within internal and external publications to promote ACCA in the public and for advertisement purposes.
 We will always inform you when participating in public campaigns and will seek your explicit agreement prior to using your information.
 Examples of these are ambassador and leadership campaign programmes or interviews undertaken during public events.

-We will use your information for the purpose of enquiries, investigations and complaints relating to members and registered students (or prospective and former students).
-Such matters may be sensitive in nature and ACCA restricts internal access to information to those teams responsible for investigating and resolving the relevant matters.
-However, please be aware that disciplinary hearings and outcomes may be made public.
+We will use your information for the purpose of enquiries, investigations and complaints relating to members, affiliates and registered students (or prospective and former students) and may disclose your personal data to third parties in order to investigate complaints and disciplinary matters.
+Please be aware that disciplinary hearings and outcomes may be made public.